rsbivand/asdar-book/docs/book2ed_errata.md

 ```

 ## cm2
+Page 147: R >= 3.6 uses a different default sampler giving for the same seed 991 instead of 979 and 999 for 1003 output counts.
+The tabulation on page 148 is also changed, with max. grid_regular becoming 77.

 Section 5.3.3, foot of page 147, code chunk 72, tabulation of five number summaries.
 Because over() now returns a data frame, the coordinates method fails for extracting the number of data objects returned; corrected in cm2_mod.R.

 Page 143, Chunk 57: maptools should be loaded explicitly.